tripzilch/tripzilch.github.io/skulptuur/article.md

 todo: make headings questions

-## Why this article
+## Why this article?

-This article attempts to shed some light onto the intricacies of the Skulptuur project by Piter Pasma, and its development.
+This article is about the Art Blocks project *Skulptuur* by Piter Pasma, inspiration, techniques and its development.

-## What is Skulptuur
+## What is Skulptuur?

 Skulptuur is a computer program that generates photo-realistic renderings of 3-dimensional procedural sculptures in a variety of complex virtual lighting environments.
 The program runs in the browser, uses no external libraries and is entirely self-contained.
 Yet its code is only **6370 bytes**.